gbcox/plex-beetbrainz/README.md

-# I've forked plex-beetbrainz, made modifications (added emby support), and packaged for Fedora.
+# I've forked plex-beetbrainz, made modifications (added emby/jellyfin support), and packaged for Fedora.
 # More information can be found at https://codeberg.org/gbcox/beetbrainz

 # plex-beetbrainz